© 2013 Rhonda Freeman, PhD | Reviewed 2021

 It’s easy to assume (who wouldn’t) that the praise, attention, and worship the abuser bestows on his new partner is based on her qualities.
 However, they tend to demonstrate this pattern with whoever the new target/ victim happens to be.

 New is nearly always preferred to old (i.e., continuous/longstanding monogamous relationships) – particularly with psychopathy and narcissistic personality disorder.

 Their tendency to become bored quickly extends to their intimate relationships.
 Coupled with an inability to bond, lack of caring for others, minimal empathy, and tendency to punish, dominate, and destroy – it becomes a painful journey for their target.

 If they do keep a partner, it is not uncommon for an abusive individual to ‘supplement’ them with new partners (e.g., girlfriend, boyfriend, random stranger sex, escorts, ‘swinging’, inappropriate relationships with internet ‘friends’, secret families, etc).

 Many will triangulate others in their lives.
 For example, they may carry on a relationship with their current and past mate simultaneously.

 Many psychopathic and narcissistic individuals have a need to create chaos.
 It satisfies their infinite hunger for stimulation.
 Sometimes they keep their ‘bad’ behaviors secret, while other times their current mate is aware of their hurtful behaviors.

 They usually get bored of their intimate partners.
 There needs to be stimulation somewhere and they tend not to feel stimulated by familiar, loyal partners.
 However, they will expect loyalty from each of their mates.

-• We have another article regarding Grooming that you might find helpful.
-Grooming
+• There is another article regarding Grooming that you might find helpful.
+Go